drhelp/us-civil-flights/README.md

 # US Civil Flights 2023 - Data Engineering Zoomcamp 2024 Final Project

-This repository contains my final project for the completion of Data Engineering Zoomcamp by DataTalks.Club.
+This repository contains my final project for the completion of Data Engineering Zoomcamp by DataTalks.Club (2024 cohort).

 ## Project description

 This project aims to develop a robust data engineering pipeline focused on US civil flights data for year 2023, with the objective of building a comprehensive data warehouse that supports advanced analytics and visualization through a Business Intelligence (BI) tool.
 The goal is to enable stakeholders to make informed decisions by providing insights into flight patterns, performance, and trends.

 ## Source Data
-Used dataset is Kaggle [US 2023 Civil Flights, delays, meteo and aircrafts](https://www.kaggle.com/datasets/bordanova/2023-us-civil-flights-delay-meteo-and-aircraft) which is obtained from Kagge via its API
+Used dataset is Kaggle [US 2023 Civil Flights, delays, meteo and aircrafts](https://www.kaggle.com/datasets/bordanova/2023-us-civil-flights-delay-meteo-and-aircraft) which is obtained from Kagge via its API.
-It is complete dataset of US civil aviation 2023 containing :
+It is a complete dataset of US civil aviation 2023 containing :
 - departure and arrival delays for each flight
 - descriptions and delay times
 - weather with rain, snow, pressure, temperature min/max/avg, wind - speed and direction for each airport
 - associated airlines
 - information for each plane with manufacturer, model and age.

-Dataset consist of 3 files in CSV format (comma-serated, 1 header row):
+Dataset consist of 3 files in CSV format (comma-separated, 1 header row):
-- US_flights_2023.csv: main table containing all flight information except weather
+- *US_flights_2023.csv*: main table containing all flight information except weather
-- weather_meteo_by_airport.csv: table containing weather data (temperatures, air pressure, snow cover, precipitation, wind strength and direction) for each airport and day of the year
+- *weather_meteo_by_airport.csv*: table containing weather data (temperatures, air pressure, snow cover, precipitation, wind strength and direction) for each airport and day of the year
-- Cancelled_Diverted_2023.csv: table of cancellations and diverted flights for a dedicated analysis.
+- *Cancelled_Diverted_2023.csv*: table of cancellations and diverted flights for a dedicated analysis.

 ## Tools / Tech Stack
 The following components were used to implement the project:
 - Data Extraction & Ingestion: **Python** (using Kaggle API and GCS library)
 - Data Lake: **Google Cloud Storage**
-- Workflow Management: **Google Cloud Composer** (managed Apache Airflow product in Google Cloud)
+- Workflow Management: **Google Cloud Composer** (managed **Apache Airflow** product in Google Cloud)
 - Data Warehouse: **Google BigQuery**
 - Data Transformation: **dbt cloud**
 - Reporting & BI: **Google Looker Studio**